bibilicu/phishcheck/README.md

 3. If run the command in the terminal, scan the QR code
 4. Now you're in! :)

 Remember that it takes roughly 30 seconds for the backend to startup.
+Good luck! ;)